pschuang/get-a-room-server/README.md

 #### Go meet a friend!

-Please feel free to play with the test account below (10 accounts with the same password),\
+Please feel free to play with the test account below (10 accounts with the same password) via [GET A ROOM signin page](https://get-a-room.online/signin),\
 or sign up for yourself via [GET A ROOM signup page](https://get-a-room.online/signup)

 ```